S-tella/Sequencer2D/README.md

 To Install—
 It is very easy, as it’s said in requirements.txt the only package needed to run the code are Pytorch , numpy, sklearn .
-All the project was developed in python 3.8.5
+It is needed to download the cifar10 dataset in order to run the project All the project was developed in python 3.8.5

 P.s. more specific details about the architecture, the code and the issues are in the report file, and in the Jupiternotebooks as description to the code.